The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Step 1: Repair the Rooftop Panel

-What this accomplishes: Repairing the rooftop panel restores primary power to the facility.
-This unseals the main building’s doors and activates internal systems, including the crucial charging station you’ll need next.
+What this accomplishes: Repairing the rooftop panel restores primary power to the facility, unsealing the main building’s doors and activating internal systems—including the crucial charging station you’ll need next.

 Step 2: Charge the Substation Fuse